-Dog Island Farm is an urban farm located northeast of San Francisco in the City of Vallejo, population: 120,000.
+Dog Island Farm is an urban farm located in the San Francisco Bay Area.
 We have a mild Mediterranean Climate with wet, cool winters and dry, warm summers.
 The farm is located close to the San Francisco Bay, which moderates our temperatures with its marine influence.
-Vallejo wasn’t overdeveloped in the last housing boom, so it still retains a lot of historical character.

 When we bought the lot there were several very pooly maintained fruit trees, overgrown vinca, a large row of artichokes, lots of junk and our own colony of yellow jackets.
 We removed the yellow jackets by force, and basically tore out all the trees and overgrown plants except for a small citrus tree (seen above on the right) and the artichokes.
 It looked really bad but we thought maybe we could save it.
 I don’t feel bad for tearing out the trees since we replaced the half dozen we took out with 24 new fruit trees and 2 olive trees.